pgy2 am care

 Pharmacy Department Service:

 The PGY2 Ambulatory Care resident will be expected to provide pharmacy department service hours.
 This expectation will be met primarily by providing staffing at UC Davis Health.
 Staffing includes afterhours experiences in transitions of care and weekend experiences in the Primary Care Clinic and Anticoagulation Clinic.
-The PGY2 Ambulatory Care will provide preceptorship to PGY1 residents during staffing.
+The PGY2 Ambulatory Care resident will provide preceptorship to PGY1 residents during staffing.
 It is anticipated that the PGY2 resident will offset a staff pharmacist in a clinic setting once competency is established.

 Required Competencies:

 Residents function as licensed pharmacists in patient care activities.
 As such, minimum knowledge in a variety of areas must be assured.
 Within one month of starting the Residency, the resident must complete competencies required of all clinical pharmacists.
-Basic Cardiac Life Support (BCLS) certification is required and ACLS training will be provided if the resident is not previously certified.
+Basic Cardiac Life Support (BCLS) certification is required prior to employment and ACLS training will be provided if the resident is not previously certified.

 Resident Portfolio: